Canberra Marathon: Other awards

-Runners who complete ten Canberra marathons are given the honorary title of "Griffin", after Lake Burley Griffin, which is at the centre of the marathon course, and the city of Canberra.
+Runners who complete ten Canberra marathons are given the honorary title of 'Griffin', after Walter Burley Griffin, the designer of the city of Canberra.
+20 or more finishes receives the title of 'Burley Griffin' and 30 or more finishes the title of 'Walter Burley Griffin'.

 Other races

 The event has five races: 5 km race on a Saturday, and the 10 km, half marathon, marathon and ultramarathon on the following day.

 The ultramarathon allows those registered for the marathon to "go beyond the marathon" and compete in a 50 km event.
 At the time, once participants completed the marathon, they were recorded as marathon finishers and were eligible to run a few extra kilometres to also complete the 50 km race.
 The ultramarathon and marathon were later split into separate races with separate start times.

 Community impact

 Under the Australian Running Festival, the event worked to fundraise approximately $200,000 for over 250 charities in 2018.
 Individuals or teams may participate in the event and work towards fundraising money for their charity of choice; with some teams, such as 'Team Beyond Blue' raising $25,099.
 Individuals or teams that are participating in the event contribute a donation as part of their entry and may also work towards accumulating sponsors.